thekeylesscoder/my-extensive-programming-journey/README.md

 # My Extensive Programming Journey
-Referencing all programming book practices I've completed.
-Books are grouped by language rather than the fields they're traditionally used (such as web or software development) for ease of access.
+Referencing all programming book and online tutorial practices I've completed.
+Resources are grouped by language rather than the fields they're traditionally used (such as web or software development) for ease of access.

 ## Coldfusion